This guide provides you with the key steps to help you better understand the home buying process in South Australia.

 When you are ready, tell your lender you've found a property you want to buy so you can finalise your loan.

-Formal unconditional (full) approval can only be completed once the lender has verified all of your outstanding information (including the property valuation) and can take between one day and one week to complete.
+Formal unconditional (full) approval can only be completed once the lender has verified all of your outstanding information (including the property valuation) and can take between one day and two weeks to complete.

 Full approval is final and is given to you once all the necessary documentation has been assessed and processed.
 This is why most contracts of sale contain a clause in them that states the sale is conditional on finance.
-If the loan (finance) is denied, the contract of sale falls through and you won't be able to purchase the property.
+If the loan (finance) is denied, the contract of sale falls through, your deposit is returned and you won't be able to purchase the property.

 The settlement date is when the property title is transferred into your name, and your mortgage begins.
 Your solicitor or conveyancer will finalise the settlement with the lender and seller.
 Once complete, you will receive the keys to your new home!